 Bazant and Najjar discussed the drying of concrete as a nonlinear diffusion problem [7,8] and used Ficks 2nd Law to express the loss of water from cement paste and concrete.
 Also, Sakata [9] studied the time-dependent phenomenon of moisture diffusion and distribution of water in concrete using the nonlinear diffusion theory.
 The finite element technique was used to solve the nonlinear moisture diffusion equation and the diffusion coefficient was determined as a function of moisture content at each time step by the experiment.
-Sakata showed that the diffusion coefficient was strongly dependent on the relative moisture content at the beginning of drying and the moisture loss rate is almost linearly related to the shrinkage strain.
+Sakata showed that the diffusion coefficient was strongly dependent on the relative moisture loss rate is almost linearly related to the shrinkage strain.